astropy/astropy/docs/io/ascii/write.rst

 ------------------------

-Using ECSV it is possible to write a table that contains multidimensional columns.
-This is done by encoding a single multidimensional (N-d) column into the corresponding 1-d columns for each axis.
+Using ECSV it is possible to write a table that contains multidimensional columns (both masked and unmasked).
+This is done by encoding each element as a string using JSON.
 This functionality works for all column types that are supported by ECSV including mixins.

 Example
 =======